adrienstankovic/STANKOVIC_Adrien_TP5_ST2TRD/README.md

 For the part 3, the test files have been updated to do the test with my update of the updateQuality() function which I called new_updateQuality.

-For the part 3 and 4, I use inheritance in order to have methods for the specific items.
+For the part 3 and 4, I use inheritance from the "Item" class in order to have methods for the specific items.

 The commit named "initial commit Part 2" corresponds to the commit we had to do after Part 2 and before Part 3.